 Credentials will be emailed to new active 802.11 participants after the session in which they become an active 802.11 participant.
 These credentials are updated once a year.

-Local fileserver access to drafts is provided to all attendees at an 802.11 plenary or interim session.
+cAcess to drafts is provided to all attendees at an 802.11 plenary or interim session.

 Responsibilities of an 802.11 Sponsor Ballot CRC